Where traditional education meets innovative technology!

 - advanced software for lesson development

-Teachers have undergone extensive training on the new technology, exploring exciting ways to augment their already excellent curriculum.
+Teachers have undergone extensive training on the technology, exploring exciting ways to augment their already excellent curriculum.

 Principal Cindy Clarke says, “This technology is exciting because it is a wonderful way for us to supplement the academic preparation of our students.
 Research shows that interactive technology reaches all students, no matter what their learning style is.
 Tactile learners learn by touching and working at the board, audio learners benefit from the class discussion of items on the board, and visual learners can easily understand what is happening on the screen.”